a-project-x/Prompt-Library-/Marketing and Copywriting/Customer_Hero_Framework.md

 Before

-Founded in 2024, our company has always been committed to providing excellent service and innovative solutions for businesses.
+Founded in 2024, our company has always been committed to providing excellent service.

 After

-Three years ago, our customers were spending late nights trying to keep their businesses afloat while drowning in manual work.
-The frustration wasn't the workload.
-It was watching valuable opportunities slip away.
-That's when we built a simpler system.
-Today, those same business owners spend less time managing chaos and more time growing what matters.
+Three years ago, we sat in a cramped garage with $47 left in our account.
+The problem wasn't money.
+It was watching customers struggle with problems nobody seemed interested in solving.